TrueConf Group Features

 • Access management for the web interface

-• Access Management for REST API
+• Access management for REST API

-• SSH API Access Management
+• Access Management for SSH API

 • Access management for RS232 API